becoming an opry member

 The decision to bring a new act into the Opry fold is a two-pronged one, based on a combination of career accomplishment and commitment.
 But, really, it comes down to just one word: relationships.
 The relationships between performers and fans.
 The relationships Opry members have with each other, relationships that may last for decades.
 And, perhaps most importantly, the relationship between each artist and the ideal of the Grand Ole Opry.

 New members guarantee the future success of the Opry.
 Yesterday’s bright young talents have now become legends, and today’s superstars will become icons to future generations.
-All new members add another chapter to the Opry story, and their commitments, their relationships, have made the Opry endure for nearly 90 years.
+All new members add another chapter to the Opry story, and their commitments, their relationships, have made the Opry endure for over 90 years.